Vic-toru/gameboard/README.md

 # gameboard
 Old project rpg gameboard

-This is an old personal project of a dice tray with various counters and buttons to add/remove dice, as well as a basic role-playing character sheet.
+This was one of my very first projects when I started learning development.
+It's a personal project: a dice tray featuring various counters and buttons to add or remove dice, along with a basic role-playing character sheet.